 Regulations & Current Topics

+Regulation has a profound impact on CRS.
+As a relatively young asset class, CRS is still in development and regulation continues to shape the market both directly and indirectly.
 There is a great variety of regulations that affect the economic efficiency and structuring of CRS, with significant differences across jurisdictions.
 This is due to the nature of CRS: a type of securitisation, which allows banks to achieve capital relief on a portfolio of credit exposures.
-As such,it has multiple touchpoints with regulation.
+As such, it has multiple touchpoints with regulation.

-Firstly, regulation governs CRS directly, as a type of securitisation also known as ‘balance sheet synthetic securitisation’ ( “BSSS”).
+Firstly, regulation governs CRS directly, as a type of securitisation also known as ‘balance sheet synthetic securitisation’ (“BSSS”).
 For example, the European Securitisation Regulation includes minimum standards and requirements for the main parties involved in a securitisation transaction, such as the originating bank and the investor.
 It also created a framework for “Simple, Transparent and Standardised” (“STS”) securitisation which enables transactions that meet these additional STS criteria to benefit from lower capital requirements.
-Under the current framework a CRS transaction is not yet eligible to become “STS”, however recently the European Banking Authority and the European Commission have issued reports supporting the creation of a specific STS framework for CRS, or BSSS as they call it.
-We strongly support this initiative, as we have been advocating this since 2015, and elaborate on this below.
+Since April 2021, CRS transactions are eligible to become “STS”.
+We strongly support this development, as we have been advocating this since 2015, and elaborate on this below.

 Secondly, CRS is also a way of credit risk mitigation, thereby allowing banks to achieve capital relief.
 Capital relief is a key rationale for banks to enter into CRS.
 Banking regulation, such as the Capital Requirements Regulation (“CRR”), determines the extent to which a bank can gain capital relief and under which conditions.
 Within the European Union, capital relief is only granted if a bank achieves “Significant Risk Transfer” (“SRT”), in other words when a bank can show that the transaction indeed achieves credit risk mitigation to a significant extent.